00DRUG/PaintfromScratch/README.md

 ## Features

 - **Multi-Tab Canvas:** Create and manage multiple canvases in separate tabs.
+Each tab can be renamed, saved, or closed individually.
 - **Custom Brush Tool:** Draw with configurable brush shapes (Circle, Square, Triangle, Star), color, thickness, and spacing.
 - **Eraser Tool:** Erase parts of your drawing with adjustable size.
 - **Shape Drawing:** Add rectangles and ellipses with customizable color and thickness.
+Preview shapes before applying.
-- **Shape Manipulation:** Move and resize shapes after creation.
+- **Shape Manipulation:** Move and resize shapes after creation using manipulation handles.
 - **Background Fill:** Fill areas with a selected color using a flood fill algorithm.
 - **Color Picker:** Select colors using an interactive color wheel or RGB sliders.
+Preview the selected color.
 - **History Panel:** Undo actions and restore previous states of your canvas.
 - **File Operations:** Open, save, and export canvases in PNG, JPEG, or BMP formats.
-- **Tab Management:** Rename, close, and save tabs individually.
+- **Tab Management:** Rename, close, and save tabs individually, with prompts for unsaved changes.
 - **Checkerboard Background:** Visualize transparency with a checkerboard pattern.
+- **Zoom & Pan:** Zoom in/out with the mouse wheel and pan the canvas by holding Space and dragging.

 ## Usage